PaddlePaddle/Parakeet/docs/data.md

 ### TupleDataset

-Dataset that is a combination of sevral datasets of the same length.
+Dataset that is a combination of several datasets of the same length.
 An example of a `Tupledataset` is a tuple of examples of its constituent datasets.

 ### DictDataset

-Dataset that is a combination of sevral datasets of the same length.
+Dataset that is a combination of several datasets of the same length.
 An example of the `Dictdataset` is a dict of examples of its constituent datasets.

 ### SliceDataset